-The scan is a powerful tool that scans all pages of a website.
+The Web Governancescan is a powerful tool that crawls all pages of a website.
 The document scan identifies all of the same types of issues as a domain scan.
-This page provides instructions for admin users on how to turn on and do a document scan.
+This page provides instructions for admin users on how to turn on the document scan and run a document scan.

 The system opens the Edit domain page.